Log in

 Learn Teach Play

 In a very short space of time, we had to quickly shift from face-to-face teaching to online learning without much preparation.
-Although the university quickly put measures in place like video conference and remote access, it can’t replace all aspects of the classroom environment.
+The university quickly put measures in place like video conference and remote access.
+But those can’t replace all aspects of the classroom environment.
 If you have ever been in a Teams call with more than eight people, you’ll understand how tough it is to brainstorm and get everyone involved.
-We overcame this by holding our own group meetings regularly, outside of lectures and teaching hours.
-I’m very lucky to have studied with three good friends that motivated each other throughout all of the modules.
+To overcome this, we held our own group meetings regularly, outside of lectures and teaching hours.
+I’m very lucky because I studied with three good friends that motivated each other throughout all of the modules.
 One of those friends is James, who also works at Dynamic.

 Coach's Best Friend logo

-My dissertation project, of an immersive basketball playbook, was accompanied by a set of flash cards.
-These were made so that the coach could easily deploy plays in under pressure situations during basketball games.
+I accompanied my dissertation project, an immersive basketball playbook, with a set of flash cards.
+And I designed them so the coach could easily deploy plays in under-pressure situations during basketball games.

-As these needed to be scanned and recognised by the app, the printing had to be very high quality.
+The app scanned the cards so I made sure the printing was very high quality.
 This was the only time I remember needing to go into university during lockdown.
 The library printers were my only option after a few vendors declined due to COVID-19 or the small quantities.

-In a mad rush, I gained permission from the tutors and was able to fulfil my planned deliverables.
-It felt really strange to be in the building as there were hardly any staff or students around.
+In a mad rush, I gained permission from the tutors, so I could fulfil my planned deliverables.
+It felt really strange to be in the building with hardly any staff or students around.
 This could have been the first time I used a mask too!

 Testing and delivery

-As my project included a physical product, I had to change how I would test and deliver it.
+My project included a physical product.
+So I had to change how I would test and deliver it.
 Our marking scheme relied heavily on user testing and industry feedback, which was tough to acquire in lockdown.
-The tutors were really understanding of the situation and weren’t too strict on who we tested our products on, therefore, I had to test the product on whoever was in my household.
-Although they weren’t in my target demographic, it allowed them to have a say in the final product and let me record how they responded to graphics, animations and interfaces.
+The tutors were really understanding of the situation and weren’t too strict on who we tested our products on.
+Therefore, I tested the product on whoever was in my household.
+Although they weren’t in my target demographic, they gave valuable feedback as I recorded how they responded to graphics, animations and interfaces.

 Finally, the biggest change was the end-of-year presentation.
-In an ideal COVID-free world, I would have been able to demonstrate the app and give a copy of the playbook to my tutors to keep.
-However, lockdown meant that the deliverables had to be changed to a 15-minute voiced over PowerPoint.
-I’d never used this feature while at university so it made me quite nervous to begin with.
-After three or four attempts, I was able to get my timings right and relay all the key points of my product.
-After the tutors finished reviewing the PowerPoint, we were invited to a Teams Q&A session where we were given the chance to justify all the decisions made throughout the project.
-This was one of the last times I spoke to my tutors and it was quite gutting it had to be done virtually.
+In an ideal COVID-free world, I would have demonstrated the app and given a copy of the playbook to my tutors to keep.
+However, lockdown dictated otherwise.
+I changed the deliverables to a 15-minute voiced-over PowerPoint.
+I’d never used this feature while at university so I was nervous to begin with.
+After three or four attempts, I got my timings right and relayed all the key points of my product.
+After the tutors finished reviewing the PowerPoint, we went to a Teams Q&A session where we were given the chance to justify all the decisions made throughout the project.
+This was one of the last times I spoke to my tutors and it was disappoiting we had to do it, virtually.
 After four years at university with them, that final interaction didn’t do it justice.
 I hope we get to celebrate properly at graduation soon.

 Working from home

 As I completed university work from home, I found it came with lots of distraction and creative blocks.
-This led me to take up more outdoor activities like dog walking and running (obeying lockdown restrictions).
+So I took up more outdoor activities like dog walking and running (obeying lockdown restrictions).
 This definitely helped me refresh and regain focus during long days working at the computer.
-I also found that putting my phone on charge in another room, helped reduce the amount of temptation to pick it up and scroll through social media.
+I also found that putting my phone on charge in another room, helped reduce the amount of temptation to pick it up and scroll social media.

 At the time of the first lockdown, I thought it would last a couple of weeks and we would be back to normal quickly.
 Unfortunately, this wasn’t the case.
-To avoid being in my student flat, I moved in with my girlfriend’s family so that I could focus on the rest of my studies without worrying about rent, etc. The university was very understanding of everyone’s situation and extended deadlines to help relieve the stress of the pandemic.
-At the same time, Dynamic was very good at communicating and updating us weekly about the ongoing situation.
+To avoid being in my student flat, I moved in with my girlfriend’s family.
+This meant I focused on the rest of my studies without worrying about rent, etc. The university was very understanding of everyone’s situation and extended deadlines to help relieve the stress of the pandemic.
+At the same time, Dynamic were very good at updating us weekly about the ongoing situation.
 I felt supported throughout the uncertain times and that they were doing everything possible to get us back working.

-During my time away from work, I was able to finish my university degree and achieve a first class honours in Creative Media Technology.
+During my time away from work, I finished my university degree and achieved a first class honours in Creative Media Technology.
 Although I was gutted to find out we couldn’t have a graduation ceremony, I was super pleased to have finished with a good grade.

-Come July, when restrictions were being eased and the world was opening back up again, Dynamic was able to offer me my full-time position.
+Come July, when restrictions were eased and the world was opening back up again, Dynamic offered me a full-time position.
 I was over the moon and so happy to be returning to work.

-Although in a home setting, I was ready to get started right away.
+Although in a home setting, I got started right away.
 I believe I adjusted to working

 from home quite quickly due to having experience with collaborative online working at university.